-At the time of inspection the property was found to be maintained in fair condition only having regard to its age and character.
-Whilst fittings internally are on modern lines, the property is in need of further modernisation, repair and upgrading.
+At the time of inspection the property was found to be maintained in reasonable condition, having regard to its age and character, with fittings internally on mixed modern/older original lines.
 A number of items were noted which have been reflected in the valuation figure.
 In general, these are mostly typical of buildings of this age, or are capable of remedy by routine maintenance and repair.

-The property is affected by past settlement evidenced by fairly significant distortions to the fabric of the building, including off plumb door frames and slopes/runs to the floors.
-On the basis of a single inspection this appears to be of a longstanding nature, with no evidence of recent significant movement.
+There is some cracking to the internal and external walls.
+On the basis of a single inspection this appears to be of a long-standing nature, with no evidence of recent significant movement.